 Catalog Description: This course introduces the students to the methods of sociological research.
 Students will be able to learn about different types of research methods and the appropriate tools of each research method, followed a detailed discussion of the ethics of research.
 The students would also acquire an in-depth knowledge about referencing research articles and publishing.
 By studying this course, students will be able to have an empirical understanding of both qualitative and quantitative social research.

-Unit-I Doing Social Research 5 lecture hours
+Doing Social Research

 The Process of Social Research; Concepts and Hypothesis; Field (Issues and Context)